Cheese applications

 Lastly, this new wave of “alternative cheeses” may see the rise of more cheese-like than strict analogs.

-As Dr. Mato expressed earlier, the fermentation of these plant-based formulations may yield unique and delicious attributes even if they don’t directly correspond to known cheese profiles.
+As Dr. Mato expressed earlier, the fermentation of these plant-based formulations may yield unique and delicious attributes.
+This happens even if they don’t directly correspond to known cheese profiles.

-According to Innova, in 2024, the #2 reason why people decided to purchase 100% plant-based products was because “It brings variety to my diet”, jumping ahead of “Being better for the environment”.
+According to Innova, in 2024, the #2 reason why people decided to purchase 100% plant-based products was because “It brings variety to my diet”.
+This reason jumped ahead of “Being better for the environment”.

-This goes to show that, at the end of the day, consumers want something that can fill a need and be delicious at the same time.
+This goes to show that, at the end of the day, consumers want something that can fill a need.
+Also, they want it to be delicious at the same time.

 Still, whether you’re looking to mimic dairy cheeses better or show shoppers something new, it’s all about making it taste amazing.